TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.26.md

 ---

-Therefore he sware unto them, That he would overthrow them in the wilderness,
+Therefore he swore to them that he would overthrow them in the wilderness,